 Advisory Board Member Relevant Experience Mr. John Newell Mr. Newell has been in the investment industry for over 40 years and was previously an investment advisor at CIBC Wood Gundy, Blackmont Capital, Jennings Capital, Mackie Research, Canaccord Genuity & Fieldhouse Capital.
 Mr. Newell was the Founder and Portfolio Manager of the Fieldhouse Pro Funds - Global Precious Metals Fund, which specialized in precious metal equities and commodities with a disciplined, proprietary investment strategy incorporating equity research, and utilizing both technical & analytical frameworks.
-Mr. Newell currently is the President & CEO of Golden Sky Minerals Corp.
-(AUEN.V), and serves on the advisory board for the general partner of Cordillera Minerals 2021 Flow Through Mr. Alf Stewart Limited Partnership.
-Mr. Alf Stewart has a career spanning over 40 years in the resource and investment industries.
+Mr. Newell currently is the President & CEO of both Golden Sky Minerals Corp.
+(AUEN.V) and Thunderbird Minerals Corp., and serves on the advisory board for the general partner of Cordillera Minerals 2021 Flow Through Limited Partnership.
+Mr. Alf Stewart Mr. Alf Stewart has a career spanning over 40 years in the resource and investment industries.
 Mr. Stewart's career includes time spent as a geologist, stock exchange regulator, investment banker, analyst, and investment advisor.
-Mr. Stewart has worked for such firms as Bank of Montreal, Esso Minerals, Erickson Gold Mining, Canaccord Capital, Haywood Securities, Golden Capital, and Raymond James.
+Mr. Stewart has worked for such firms as Bank of Montreal, Esso

+Minerals, Erickson Gold Mining, Canaccord Capital, Haywood Securities, Golden Capital, and Raymond James.
 He has been involved in financing mining companies for over twenty-five years, including discoveries in the base and precious metals sectors.
 Mr. Stewart currently acts as Chairman for Searchlight Resources Inc., Director of NV Gold Corp, and serves on the advisory board for the general partner of Cordillera Minerals 2021 Flow Through Limited Partnership.

 Members of the Advisory Board may receive commissions, finder's fees, or other direct or indirect benefits from the Administrator in consideration for providing advisory services to the General Partner, including conducting due diligence on Mineral Issuers and preparing reports related to their suitability as an investment opportunity for the Partnership.
+Such commissions or fees will be payable by the Administrator at no additional cost to the Partnership.